jcolag/uManage/README.md

  - If I really wanted to write down what I was doing, I don't need special software for that.
  - You're not catching windows I only have open for a couple of minutes.

-So, uManage is a simple application to do the tedious work for you.
+In other words, I would rather the computer do the work for me, rather than having me do the work for the computer.
+So, uManage is a simple application to do the tedious monitoring for you.

 Two Builds
 ==========